zlogic/mendix-docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-native-apps/bitrise.md

 Any additional workflows that may have been created can be removed.
 Select the workflow from the dropdown and click **Properties** > **Delete workflow**.

-### Add missing npm command
+### Add Missing npm Command

 Add a missing npm command by doing the following:

 1. Add a new step after the step "Run npm command".
 1. Choose **Run npm command** from the list of steps.
-1. Set the npm command with arguemtns to run to `run configure`.
+1. Set the npm command with arguments to run to `run configure`.
 1. Save changes.

 ### Remove Unneeded Operating System Targets